dwavesystems/dwave-ocean-sdk/docs/quantum_research/stating_problems.rst

 A comprehensive breakdown of timing information is in the :ref:`qpu_operation_timing` section.

-To put this timing into context, consider both generative and discriminative modeling tasks.
+To put this timing in context, consider both generative and discriminative modeling tasks.

 In a generative model setup where annealing quantum computers are utilized as